guydoshlab/ribofootPrinter2/associated_files/README.md

 nohup python writegene2_caller.py writegene2_EIF4G2.txt > 80S_wg2_EIF4G2_metadata.txt 2>&1 &
 ```
 The *nohup* command (and related character string at the end) allows it to run in the background.

-## Parallelization
-To parallelize running of ribofootPrinter, bash scripts can be created to include multiple python commands.